 COURT INITIATED GUARDIANSHIPS

-Under Texas law, if the proposed ward’s incapacity is due to an intellectual or developmental disability, a physician or psychologist must submit a report commonly referred to as a Determination of Intellectual and Developmental Disability based on an examination conducted within the last 24 months.
-Please contact the ward’s physician or MHMR of Tarrant County at (817) 335-3022 for this report.
+Under Texas law, if the proposed ward’s incapacity is due to an intellectual or developmental disability, a physician must submit a report commonly referred to as a Determination of Intellectual and Developmental Disability based on an examination conducted within the last 24 months.
+Please contact the ward’s physician or your local MHMR Office for more information.

-The Court initiated Guardianship process is typically reserved for non-family members who are concerned about a proposed ward’s well-being and who are unable to act as the proposed Guardian, but who possess critical information to provide to the Court regarding a proposed ward.
+The Court initiated Guardianship process is typically sought by Adult Protective Services and other non-family members who are concerned about a proposed ward’s well-being, but who possess critical information to provide to the Court regarding a proposed ward.